 Brain Injuries Can Change Your Life after an Accident or Illness

-The effects of a traumatic brain injury after an accident or illness can be long lasting and often permanent.
+The effects of a traumatic brain injury after an accident or illness can be long lasting and often permanent, leading to temporary or permanent damage to brain cells.
 While rehabilitation is possible, survivors of moderate or severe TBIs do face new obstacles and need to make adjustments to their way of life.
+Enhancing blood flow to the brain through exercise and specialized treatments is crucial for promoting neural recovery.
 Traumatic brain injuries (TBI) can be devastating; they can be emotionally and physically devastating, but they can also be financially devastating.

 What is a Traumatic Brain Injury?

 According to the National Institute of Neurological Disorders and Stroke, a traumatic brain injury is a form of acquired brain injury.
 That means it’s not genetic, but a result of damage from the outside world.
+Monitoring and controlling blood pressure is crucial as part of immediate treatment for severe TBIs.
 A TBI can develop when the head suddenly and violently hits an object, like a whiplash, or when an object pierces the skull and enters brain tissue.
+Detection of brain swelling through imaging techniques like CT scans is essential for identifying bleeding and other structural issues following a head injury.

 Common Causes of Traumatic Brain Injury